 Creating presence online

 The feelings of interconnectedness and community that happen naturally when we’re present in the face-to-face classroom are absent online… unless the instructor deliberately fosters feelings of presence and works to build an online learning community.
-This section is an overview to why we must develop and implement a plan to create presence and interaction, as well as some suggestions for creating your plan.
+This section is an overview of why we must develop and implement a plan to create presence and interaction, as well as some suggestions for creating your plan.

 Communication and feedback